What is a Contract?

 The reason is this:

-- assuming all the other elements are satisfied, all of the essential elements of the contract have been agreed by the offer and acceptance.
+- if all of the essential elements of the contract have been agreed by the offer and acceptance, then

 Then, contract = formed.